 Petroleum C10-C13 Very often sold as petroleum for classic kerosene stoves, wick stoves and oil lamps.
 Unlike Petroleum C9-C11 it is not labeled with a flame symbol for high flammability.
 It’s flashpoint is 65 ºC.
 Therefore regulations for storage and transport are less strict.
 As a result it is one of the most common found petroleum grades.

 Petroleum C14-C17.
 Not very often found.
 Petroleum grades with C14 and higher components will burn safely and good in Kerosene heaters but will flare up with yellow flames in most camping stoves.
+Camping stoves with a roarer burner head will burn easier on this type of kerosene then camping stoves with a silent burner head.

 Kerosene for kerosene heaters: C11-C16.
 The molecule range is a on the high side but not too much.
 In this way the flashpoint and boiling point are high enough to avoid dangerous situations but is still low enough to ensure a complete burning of the fuel so smell is avoided.
 By using kerosene with relatively high molecule sizes the heat output per volume is also higher.
 Most suppliers of kerosene for heaters will sell 2 different grades; suitable for indoor usage and suitable for outdoor usage only.
 The last one is made by classic cracking and distillation while the other is made synthetically with the so called Fischer–Tropsch process.
 In this process gasses (small molecules) are combined into larger molecules that are liquid.
 Hence the name GTL fuel, Gas To Liquid.
 These fuels have a extreme low aromatic compound content.
 Since aromatic compounds are liquids at room temperature while the starting materials for this fuel are gasses they simply cannot be there.
 They are known for smooth and clean burning.